 Although Bouchet was elected to Phi Beta Kappa along with other members of the Yale class of 1874, the election did not take place until 1884, when the Yale chapter was reorganized after thirteen years of inactivity.
 Because of the circumstances, Bouchet was not the first African American elected to Phi Beta Kappa as many historical accounts state, that honor belongs to George Washington Henderson (University of Vermont) who was elected in 1877.

-Bouchet continued the study of physics as a graduate student at Yale, where he was awarded a Ph.D. in Physics in 1876.
-Bouchet was the first African American to earn a doctoral degree from an American university.
+Bouchet continued the study of physics as a graduate student at Yale, where he earned his Ph.D. in 1876.

-Upon graduation from Yale, Dr. Bouchet taught chemistry and physics for twenty-six years at the Institute for Colored Youth in Philadelphia, PA.
+Upon graduation with his doctoral degree from Yale, Bouchet taught chemistry and physics for twenty-six years at the Institute for Colored Youth in Philadelphia.
 The Institute was a Quaker institution that had earned a reputation for high academic standards since its founding in 1837.
-Dr. Bouchet resigned in 1902 when the Institute’s college preparatory program was discontinued “at the height of the DuBois-Washington controversy over industrial vs. collegiate education.”
-The school moved to Cheney, PA as a vocational and teacher-training school; the name was changed in later years to Cheney State College.
+Bouchet resigned in 1902 when the Institute’s college preparatory program was discontinued “at the height of the DuBois-Washington controversy over industrial vs. collegiate education.”
+The school moved to Cheney, Pennsylvania as a vocational and teacher-training school; the name was changed in later years to Cheney State College.
 From 1902 to 1903, Bouchet served as a science teacher at Sumner High School in St. Louis, Missouri in their college preparatory program.
-From 1903 to 1904 he served as business manager of the Provident Hospital, St. Louis and U.S. Inspector of Customs at the Louisiana Purchase Expedition (1904 to 1905).
+From 1903 to 1904 he served as business manager of the Provident Hospital in St. Louis and U.S. Inspector of Customs at the Louisiana Purchase Expedition (1904 to 1905).